Lachiecodes/Securing-and-Hardening-Linux/README.md

 ![Screenshot 2023-10-03 091919](https://github.com/Lachiecodes/Securing-and-Hardening-a-Linux-System/assets/138475757/0eaad4c1-6cf0-497d-ae55-c52e7f3b20d6)<br>

-- To completely disable an account use the command: `sudo usermod —expiredate 1 user`.
+- To completely disable an account use the command: `sudo usermod --expiredate 1 user`.
 This sets the users account expiry date to 1 day after the Unix epoch, which is 00:00:00 UTC on 1 January 1 1970.
 - To check the expiration date run: `sudo chage -l user` and you should see the expiration date as the 02 January 1970.<br>

 ![Screenshot 2023-10-03 092218](https://github.com/Lachiecodes/Securing-and-Hardening-a-Linux-System/assets/138475757/d0566ddf-cbb3-4f8a-b81e-f5c1277c8725)<br>

-- To reenable the account, you can use the command: `sudo usermod —expiredate "" user`.<br>
+- To reenable the account, you can use the command: `sudo usermod --expiredate "" user`.<br>

 ![Screenshot 2023-10-03 092329](https://github.com/Lachiecodes/Securing-and-Hardening-a-Linux-System/assets/138475757/4446984d-3349-4a8b-b677-9e6183b99c46)